rjkcodesstuff/rjkcodesstuff/README.md

 - 🌱 I’m currently learning a bit of intermediate Python and tinkering with front-end JS
 - 💞️ I’m *not* currently looking to collaborate on anything
 - 😄 Pronouns: He, him
-- ⚡ Fun fact: I spent the last 15+ years using Debina (or Debina derivatives) as my daily driver
+- ⚡ Fun fact: I spent the last 15+ years using Debian (or Debian derivatives) as my daily driver

 I look forward to posting a bunch of personal hobby projects on this site.
 Maybe I'll contribute to something.